p10rahulm/your-static-website/README.md

 url = "/contact"
 weight = 100

-# Here we choose the taxonomies.
-Various types of pages use various taxonomies
+# 48. Here we choose the taxonomies.
+Various types of pages use various taxonomies.
+This doesn't have to be changed unless you are adding new page types to the template. default taxonomies in most pages are tags and categories

 [taxonomies]
 tag = "tags"
 category = "categories"